Business Phone Options: Landline vs VoIP vs Virtual

 Can I keep my existing phone number if I switch systems?

 Yes.
 Number portability is legally mandated and supported by all major providers.
 The porting process typically takes 7-14 business days.
 During the transition, your old number continues working until the port completes.
 No calls are lost during the switch.
+See our complete phone number porting guide for step-by-step instructions.

 What is the difference between VoIP and a virtual phone number?